Gainer552/MiniCoreNet/README.md

 • Built to outlast outages, outmaneuver censorship, and outclass bloated cloud platforms
 • If there’s a computer, you can operate.

+**DISCLAIMER**

+MiniCoreNet is provided as-is for educational and personal use only.
+This project is designed to offer private, secure, and decentralized communication and file sharing among trusted parties.

+Use of this software is at your own risk.
+The author assumes no responsibility and no liability for any damage, misuse, legal consequences, or unintended outcomes resulting from the use, distribution, modification, or deployment of this software.

+By using this tool, you agree that you are solely responsible for complying with all local laws, regulations, and acceptable use policies relevant to your jurisdiction or organization.

 **Legal Disclaimer**

 MiniCoreNet is open-source and intended for **educational, professional, and lawful use only**.